TrueOpenVR/TrueOpenVR-Drivers/README.md

 Ready and samples drivers for VR devices.

 ## Drivers
-**PSMoveService** - driver allowing to receive positioning in space, for HMD and controllers, using ping pong balls with LEDs.
+**PSMoveService** - driver allowing to get position in space for DIY devices (using ping pong balls with LEDs) and use PS Move controllers and PSVR HMD.
 Need to work [PSMoveService](https://github.com/cboulay/PSMoveService).
 Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/PSMoveService).

 **RazerHydra** - driver allowing to use the Razer Hydra controllers.
 To work you need to install "SixenceSDK" ("Additionally\RazerHydra\Install.bat").
 Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/RazerHydra).